Kri-Ol/VTK-CW-with-fill/README.md

 # VTK-CW-with-fill
-VTK COntourWidget with filled internals
+VTK ContourWidget with filled internals, when closed

+Tested with VTK 5.8+, on Ubuntu 15.04